Swayam4717/communication_support/docs/DEMO_CHECKLIST.md

 4. Open the installed Android child app.
 5. Select Child Device and join the same room.
 6. From Parent Mode, create a question with answer options.
+7. Optional: add/remove answer options.
+Keep at least two options.
+8. Optional: use square brackets to guide visual lookup, such as `play [soccer]`.
+The child should see `play soccer`.
-7. Optional: set the Speech sentence pattern, such as `I want {option}` or `I feel {option}`.
+9. Optional: set the Speech sentence pattern, such as `I want {option}` or `I feel {option}`.
-8. Send the question to the child.
+10. Send the question to the child.
-9. Confirm the native Android overlay appears on the child phone.
+11. Confirm the native Android overlay appears on the child phone.
-10. Tap Open message on the overlay.
+12. Tap Open message on the overlay.
-11. Confirm the child opens directly to the active question/options screen if child setup is already complete.
+13. Confirm the child opens directly to the active question/options screen if child setup is already complete.

 ## Child Exit Reminder Flow